cdktf/cdktf-provider-launchdarkly/docs/relayProxyConfiguration.typescript.md

 - *Type:* string[]

-Targeted resources will be those resources NOT in this list.

-The 'resources' field must be empty to use this field
+The list of resource specifiers defining the resources to which the statement does not apply.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/relay_proxy_configuration#not_resources RelayProxyConfiguration#not_resources}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/relay_proxy_configuration#not_resources RelayProxyConfiguration#not_resources}

 ---